Start a Clothing Line: Complete Guide 2026

 8. Costs and budget for a clothing line

 A realistic budget prevents disappointment.
-You have to deal with development costs, samples, production, labels, packaging, photography, and marketing.
-The table below provides an indicative cost structure for a starting clothing line in the Netherlands.
+You are dealing with development costs, samples, production, labels, packaging, photography, and marketing.
+The table below provides a indicative cost structure for a starting clothing line in the Netherlands.

 Component Indicative costs* Explanation

-Production (small batch) €25 – €90 per piece Strongly dependent on fabric, finishing, and quantities.
+Production (small batch) €25 to €90 per piece Highly dependent on fabric, finishing, and quantities.

 *These are rough indications to frame your budget.
 During a production consultation, we create a tailored quote for your clothing line.